Stealing A Deal At Auctions

 - Observe – Having watched just a couple of auctions is not sufficient to become an expert on the auction process.
 As no two auctions (or auctioneers/selling agents) are ever alike, you need to really watch at least 15 to 20 auctions in your target area in order to be fully exposed to the workings of the different “actors” and possible scenarios that can unfold during an auction.

 On auction day It’s natural that auction day can cause some anxiety.
-You can minimise stress by understanding the auction procedure.
+You can minimise stress by understanding how to bid on a house.

 - Before auction day: An auction can happen very fast – so it’s really important you are clear and agreed on the process of your auction day.
 Things like your walk-away price and your “passed-in” strategy are critical.
 You need to have checked out the property thoroughly and looked at the contract (or had us do it for you) under a magnifying glass as you will be buying unconditionally when you buy under auction conditions and this will have legal implications.
 Don’t be afraid to ask questions.